World-of-Midgard/CraftedWeb/README.md

 * Q: I miss a function, or I've found a serious or minor bug.
-* A: Report any problems you may find at the Ac-Web forum thread.
+* A: Report any problems you may find at EmuDevs.com.
 I will read all posts and do my best with the time and effort available to me.

 * Q: What cores does the site support?